-(\$ in thousands, except per share data) Months Ended
+(\$ in thousands, except per share data)

+$(\varphi \Pi \Pi \Omega $ Montais Enaca

-January 31, 2007 (unaudited) January 31, 2008
+J January 31, 2007

+(unaudited)

 Consolidated Statements of Income Data:

 Net revenues \$ 34,554 \$ 39,621

 Net income 6,483 13,607

 Net income per basic and diluted common share 0.18 0.38

 Consolidated Balance Sheet Data:

 Total assets \$ 120,290 \$ 152,420

 Long-term debt, including current portion 37,830 63,565

-- (2) The unaudited pro forma income statement information for the fiscal year ended January 30, 2010 and for the six months ended July 31, 2010 gives effect to: - ; an adjustment for income tax expense as if we had been a "C" Corporation as of February 1, 2009 at an assumed combined federal, state, and local effective income tax rate of 40%, which approximates the calculated effective tax rate for each period, equal to \$16,754 and \$10,172, respectively; and - i an adjustment to interest expense as if the borrowings under our amended and restated credit facility and the issuance of the undistributed taxable earnings notes had occurred as of February 1, 2009, which approximates \$868 and \$565, respectively, and a related income tax expense adjustment of \$347 and \$226, respectively.
+(2) The unaudited pro forma income statement information for the fiscal year ended January 30, 2010 and for the six months ended July 31, 2010 gives effect to:

+an adjustment for income tax expense as if we had been a "C" Corporation as of February 1, 2009 at an assumed combined federal, state, and local effective income tax rate of 40%, which approximates the calculated effective tax rate for each period, equal to \$16,754 and \$10,172, respectively; and an adjustment to interest expense as if the borrowings under our amended and restated credit facility and the issuance of the undistributed taxable earnings notes had occurred as of February 1, 2009, which approximates \$850 and \$556, respectively, and a related income tax expense adjustment of \$340 and \$222, respectively.

-An assumed increase or decrease of 1/8 of one percent in the interest rate of the amended and restated credit facility and undistributed taxable earnings notes, which have a variable interest rate, would impact total pro forma interest expense for the fiscal year ended January 30, 2010 and for the six months ended July 31, 2010 by \$168 and \$84, respectively.
+An assumed increase or decrease of 1/8 of one percent in the interest rate of the amended and restated credit facility and undistributed taxable earnings notes, which have a variable interest rate, would impact total pro forma interest expense for the fiscal year ended January 30, 2010 and for the six months ended July 31, 2010 by \$175 and \$88, respectively.

-- Reflects (i) the increase in the number of shares which would be sufficient to replace the capital in excess of earnings being withdrawn from the anticipated reorganization transaction and (ii) the vesting of restricted stock awards upon the initial public offering.
-The pro forma adjustment to basic and diluted weighted average shares outstanding both for the fiscal year ended January 30, 2010 and for the six months ended July 31, 2010 is 4.02 million shares. - (4) Our first full-price store opened in mid-September 2007.
-These data exclude our two outlet stores as of July 31, 2010. - (5) Comparable-store sales are the net revenues of our stores that have been open at least 12 full fiscal months as of the end of the period.
+(3) Reflects (i) the increase in the number of shares which would be sufficient to replace the capital in excess of earnings being withdrawn pursuant to the reorganization transaction and the related distributions of notes and cash and (ii) the vesting of restricted stock awards upon the initial public offering.
+The pro forma adjustment to basic and diluted weighted average shares outstanding both for the fiscal year ended January 30, 2010 and for the six months ended July 31, 2010 is 4.40 million shares.

+(4) Our first full-price store opened in mid-September 2007.
+These data exclude our two outlet stores as of July 31, 2010.

+- (5) Comparable-store sales are the net revenues of our stores that have been open at least 12 full fiscal months as of the end of the period.
 Increase or decrease is reported as a percentage of the comparable-store sales for the same period in the prior fiscal year.
 Remodeled stores are included in comparable-store sales unless the store was closed for a portion of the current or comparable prior period or the remodel resulted in a significant change in square footage. - (6) Dollars not in thousands.
 Average net revenues per gross square foot are calculated by dividing total net revenues for our stores that have been open at least 12 full fiscal months as of the end of the period by total gross square footage for those stores.